DATA PRIVACY STATEMENT

 II.
 Your Visit To Our Website

-The legal basis for the temporary storage of these so-called “log files” is Art.
+(a) The legal basis for the temporary storage of the aforementioned data is Art.
 6 para.
 1 lit. f DSGVO.

-The purpose of this storage is to ensure the basic functions of our website, to optimise them and to guarantee the security of our information technology systems.
+(b) The purpose of this storage is to ensure the basic functions of our website, to optimise them and to safeguard the security of our information technology systems.

-3. The deletion/blocking of this data will take place as soon as this purpose no longer applies.
+(c) The deletion/blocking of these data will occur as soon as the aforementioned purpose no longer applies.
 This is usually the case after seven days.
-However, storage can take place beyond this point in time if this has been provided for by European or national legislators in EU regulations, laws or other regulations to which we are subject as responsible parties.
+However, storage may continue beyond this time period if so provided for by the European or German legislator in regulations, laws or other official rules to which we are subject as responsible parties.

-4. There is no possibility to object to the storage of this data, as it is absolutely necessary to collect it in order to make the website available and to operate the website.
+(d) There is no option to object to the storage of these data as their collection is absolutely necessary in order to publish and to operate our website.

 III.
 First Contact/Communication